llttugraz/moodle-lytix_helper/README.md

 ## Requirements

-- Moodle Version: 4.1+
+- Supported Moodle Version: 4.2 - 4.5
-- PHP Version: 7.4+
+- Supported PHP Version:    8.0 - 8.3
 - Supported Databases:      MariaDB, PostgreSQL
 - Supported Moodle Themes:  Boost

+This plugin has only been tested under the above system requirements against the specified versions.
+However, it may work under other system requirements and versions as well.

 ## Features